We often hear that people say bamboo is so invasive. This doesn’t go for every kind of bamboo though.

 Non-spreading clumping bamboo varieties for your garden project

-Bambusa genus is a huge variety of clumping bamboos.
+Bambusa is a genus of clumping bamboos.
 They have several branches appearing from the nodes.
-These branches can grow as tall as 35ft.
+These branches can grow as tall as 35ft (11m).
 These bamboos are indigenous to Southeast Asia, the Himalayas, Papua New Guinea, and the Northern Territory of Australia.
 According to some sources, they are also adapted in different countries like Africa and Latin America.

 Bambusa multiplex or Alphonse Karr